The Shirelles: Accolades

 In 1994, the Shirelles were honored by the Rhythm and Blues Foundation with the Pioneer Award for their contributions to music.
 The award was accepted by Owens, Lee, and Kenner.
 As Coley was accepting her award, she said "This is dedicated to the one I love", and sang an impromptu rendition of "Soldier Boy" together with Owens and Lee.
 Two years later they were inducted into the Rock and Roll Hall of Fame, together with Gladys Knight & the Pips.
 At the ceremony in the Waldorf-Astoria Hotel in New York, the three surviving members sang a medley of songs after being presented the awards by Merry Clayton, Marianne Faithfull, and Darlene Love.
 In 2002, they were inducted into the Vocal Group Hall of Fame.
 Lee and Owens accepted the award.

-In 2004, Rolling Stone ranked them #76 on their list of the 100 Greatest Artists of All Time.
+In 2004, Rolling Stone ranked them No. 76 on their list of the 100 Greatest Artists of All Time.
 Paul Shaffer, who did the write-up, wrote that the girl-group sound, originated by them, was "everything to [him]"; he also described their impromptu performance of "Soldier Boy" as inspiring.
 They also included two of the Shirelles' songs, "Will You Love Me Tomorrow" and "Tonight's the Night", on their list of the 500 Greatest Songs of All Time.
 In the 2010 edition, "Will You Love Me Tomorrow" was ranked 126th, while "Tonight's the Night" was ranked 409th.
 The Shirelles' 1963 Greatest Hits album was included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
+He later characterized it as "merely one of the greatest phonograph albums ever made available to the general public".

 In September 2008, the Shirelles' hometown of Passaic honored the group by renaming a section of Paulison Avenue between Passaic and Pennington Avenues (the section where Passaic High School is located) "Shirelles Boulevard".
 The dedication ceremony was attended by both surviving Shirelles.
 Owens said that it was different from they were inducted into the Hall of Fame, as it was their home town.
 She noted that "the people who loves [sic] us and we loved are right here."

 In 2022, their debut album Tonight's the Night was selected by the Library of Congress for preservation in the National Recording Registry as being "culturally, historically, or aesthetically significant".